People say the best cycling in Alabama is biking in Gulf Shores and Orange Beach. We had to check it out for ourselves, and it was magnificent.

 Boardwalk Loop (6.75 miles)

 If you love boardwalks, this is your ride.
 You get to travel on almost 3 miles of boardwalk around Middle and Little Lakes.
 We drew the route to start from the Gulf State Park Pavilion because it’s the perfect loop to add to a beach day, especially if you pick up a bike-share bicycle at the beach.
 If you’re just here for the riding, you might want to pick a different starting point to avoid the day-use parking fee.
 Options include Lake Shelby Picnic Area, Rosemary Dunes, Gulf Oak Ridge, and even the Sportsplex.
 Depending on the start, you might add a mile or so to the route, but it makes everything logistically easier.
+Jenn found this ride a little bumpy on her modified Trek hybrid with 25mm tires, but the factory stock 32mm tires would have worked perfectly.

 Highlights along the way include: